UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

 Through the interpretation of types as ∞-categories, where the hom-space `hom(x , y)` is defined to be the identity type `x ＝ y`, we may observe that this is an instance of the Yoneda embedding.
-Thus we also dub these the
-{{#concept "yoneda identity types" Agda=yoneda-Id}}, and use a superscript `y` in their notation.
+We use a superscript `y` in the notation of the yoneda identity types.

 The yoneda identity types are [equivalent](foundation-core.equivalences.md) to the standard identity types, but satisfy judgmental laws